wujr5/c-and-cpp-language-learning/week6-flowchat-and-pseudocode.md

 ## 5 Extended Assignment (10pts)

-### option 1

-Draw a flowchart  and write Pseudocode as well as a C language program for the following description.
+Draw a flowchart and write Pseudocode as well as a C++ language program for the following description.

 ![extend](https://cloud.githubusercontent.com/assets/8371330/10779095/44aeb464-7d67-11e5-8219-e1c28d8b8113.png)

-### option 2

-Simplify the logic in Assignment 2 and then draw a new flowchart and rewrite the C code.（Reduce at least one level of logic nesting）

 ## 6 Discussion，Cooperation and Summary (15pts)

 In this part, you will have some options, if you do more options, you will learn more and get more marks.

 **You should note this part in your report**

 ### option 1: Github Discussion